Container Refund Scheme

 Residents participating in the container refund scheme should also be aware of the Waste Reduction and Recycling Act 2011 when collecting eligible containers ensuring that waste is disposed of responsibly.

 Lodging a complaint

-You can lodge a complaint to Council about a person interfering with a waste container or causing litter or illegal dumping.
+You can lodge a complaint to Council about a person interfering with a wheelie bin at a residential or commercial premise or if the activity is causing a littering or illegal dumping offence.